-First things first, your SEO expert should be honest about giving you insight into their professional techniques, as transparency can be an excellent first step in establishing quality cooperation.
-Therefore, the consultant should be able to give you a summarized yet substantial account of his/her SEO strategy for your website.
+First things first, SEO consultants should be honest about giving you insight into their professional techniques, as transparency can be an excellent first step in establishing quality cooperation.
+Therefore, the consultant should be able to give you a summarized yet the substantial account of his/her SEO strategy for your website.

 2. What’s your strategy for handling links?